remkarthick/Devops/Vault/help.md

 5. Add a new key named user and assign it a value.
 6. Add another key named pass and assign it a value.

-## To view the above details from the command line:
+## To view the credential details from the command line:

 Ensure the Vault server address is set as an environment variable (if not already configured):
 ```